 Available study places

 EU/EEA citizens and non-EU/EEA citizens who are exempted from tuition payment.
-You must always fulfill the entry requirements.
+You must always fulfil the entry requirements.

 You can apply for an available study place by sending us these documents: